markwilkie/HomeAutomation/Sprinter/Arduino/PowerMonitor/README.md

 # Bluetooth power monitor
 Arduino library to interrogate BT devices and display the results on a small touch screen

+The screen is pretty self explanatory, but a few notes:
+- Top wifi indicator is white if connected, or black (invisible) if not
+- Top BLE indicator is:  Black=off, Grey=scanning, Yellow=partially connected, Blue=fully connected
+- The two big rings are the current charge (outer) and draw (inner) in amps.
+Charge could be solar or alternater.
+- Big number in the middle is the current net flow.  e.g. if 4A draw, and 3A charge, then the number would show 1A.
+- Below the big graph is current battery volts
+- Graph on left is battery state of charge
+- At the bottom, time in hours is shown based on the capacity (according to the BMS) and current draw
+- Graph on the right is water tank level
+- There are two spark lines which show net amp flow.
+The night spark is from 10pm to 7am (PST), and the day spark is last 24 hours.
+- The numbers by the spark lines are the sum of the spark in amp hours  (e.g. night spark could show 12, which would mean 12ah were used)
+- Bottom icons are battery and charger controller (van icon).
+- Charge controller shows solar and alternater amps - plus temperature of the controller itself
+- Battery shows amps draw/charge, plus temperature of the battery itself.
+- There are two small circles in the battery icon.
+These are the DMOS and CMOS indicators, or Discharge and Charge "switch".
+If they are green, it means the battery is charging and discharging normally.
+- Below the battery icon a heater icon will appear if the BMS turns the heater on

+Small touch screen is the WT32-SC01 Plus by Wireless-Tag:
+- ESP32S3 processor
+- ST7796UI touch panel
+- Uses library https://github.com/lovyan03/LovyanGFX with an update (LGFX_ST32-SC01Plus.hpp)
+- Includes built in Wifi and BLE

 Supported BT devices as of 9/2023:
 - Renogy BT2
 - SOK bms that ships w/ their batteries